LasithaAmarasinghe/Real-Time-Speech-Recognition/README.md

 ## Data

-All audio will come from your microphone.
+All audio will come from the microphone.